All Episodes

 He's an incredible prosecutor.

-Uh his new book is called The Color of Death.
+His new book is called The Color of Death.

-Now today in bookstores all around the country.
+We have it on Hannity.com and Amazon.com now today in bookstores all around the country.

-Uh this is not new to you.
+This is not new to you.

 You have dealt with this in the course of your life and your career.

-Uh do you like my idea?
+Do you like my idea?

-You know, Sean, I was wondering how long it would take to left uh to blame pre President Trump for what happened in Minnesota and uh and the the the children aren't even to the morgue yet before Jin Saki is trying to politicize it.
+You know, Sean, I was wondering how long it would take the left to blame President Trump for what happened in Minnesota.

 There is no deterrent like police presence.

-Nothing keeps people from committing crime, quite like the fear that they may be shot at first.
+Nothing keeps people from committing crime quite like the fear that they may be shot at first.

-So you do the background checks, you have retired men and women, you have people who are willing to protect.
+You have people who are willing to protect.

 Look, I don't care if I have a kid there or not.

-I don't want anybody's child harm.
+I don't want anybody's child harmed.

 I would volunteer to do it.